-For sports fans, directing your fan mail to stadiums is the best way to get your favorite athletes’ signature.
+For sports fans, directing your fan mail to stadiums is the best way to get your favorite athletes’ signatures.
 For the best success rate, it’s advisable to send a fan letter to each individual player on a team, even if that means that you have to send multiple requests to the same address.
 Try sending your request when you know the players will be there like during spring training.

 If it’s musicians that you’re after, it might be best to wait until they are on tour.
-Check out the stops that they will be making and look up the address of the arena or concert hall that they will be performing at.
-Try and time sending your letter so that it arrive a day or two before the concert.
+Check out the stops that they will be making and look up the address of the arena or concert hall where they will be performing at.
+Try and time sending your letter so that it arrives a day or two before the concert.
 You don’t want it arriving after the artist has performed but you also don’t want to send it so early that it is forgotten about.

 If the individual you’re writing to owns a business, you can try writing to the business address.
 It’s surprising how many celebrities own businesses, actually.
 For example, Jessica Alba is the founder of The Honest Company.

-Where to find addresses:
+Where to find addresses

 The simplest and best resource for finding addresses is startiger.com.
-It’s a one-stop-shop for all of your celebrity address needs.
+It’s a one-stop shop for all of your celebrity address needs.
 It has an extensive listing of personalities ranging from scientists to actors.
-If someone is not listed, you can put in a request for their address and the site’s admins and the Star Tiger community will often do the research for you.
+If someone is not listed, you can put in a request for their address, and the site’s admins and the Star Tiger community will often do the research for you.
 They will often jump in to answer your questions in 24 hours and provide contact information.

-Addresses also are accompanied by feedback (weather or not someone got a reply), which helps to save you time and money on stamps that you don’t have to waste.
+Addresses also are accompanied by feedback (whether or not someone got a reply), which helps to save you time and money on stamps that you don’t have to waste.
 The only catch to Star Tiger is that it is a paid service.
 However, by paying for this one service that allows you to request addresses, you are leveraging a lot of resources with only one membership.
 If you were to get the benefits of form other services, it would cost many times more.

-Sports Card Forum:
+Sports Card Forum